hashicorp/consul/plugin/transfer/README.md

 ## Name

-*transfer* - answer zone transfers requests for compatible authoritative plugins.
+*transfer* - perform zone transfers for other plugins.

 ## Description

 This plugin answers zone transfers for authoritative plugins that implement `transfer.Transferer`.

-Transfer answers AXFR requests and IXFR requests with AXFR fallback if the zone has changed.
+Transfer answers full zone transfer (AXFR) requests and incremental zone transfer (IXFR) requests with AXFR fallback if the zone has changed.

 Notifies are not currently supported.